usc-cloud/floe2/INSTALL.md

     cd <jzmq dir>/src/main/perf
     java local_lat tcp://127.0.0.1:5000 1 100

     #This should run without errors.
+Press cntrl-c to exit.
-You won't see any output on console if it runs successfully.
-If you see errors, please visit [zmq java binding page](http://zeromq.org/bindings:java) for troubleshooting information.
+    #You won't see any output on console if it runs successfully.
+    #If you see errors,
+    #please visit http://zeromq.org/bindings:java for troubleshooting.
 ```